Chai-mae/Calculator/README.md

    }
    }
 ```
-The last function it is the same as the first but this time we have different timer her is the code
+The last function it is the same as the first but this time we have different timer and  here is the code

 First method
  ```javascript